Police: Kansas City woman tracked down brother's suspected killer, then murdered him

 Jayden Ugwuh's and Montell Ross' family members say they their lives forever changed two years ago.

-Police said Coppage led the gunman to her brother's suspected killer Jan.
+Police said Coppage shot her brother's suspected killer Jan.
 13 in a parking lot near Thompson Avenue and Benton Boulevard.
 The victim's brother had driven him a short distance after the shooting, before stopping in the street and calling for help.
 Responding medical crews worked to save the man, but he had already died.
 He had been shot in the chest and leg.

 Police used eyewitness accounts and surveillance video to track down the black Ford Escape used in the shooting and speak with Coppage.
 Coppage admitted to having called the victim before the shooting, but said she only did so in hopes of the man and her father settling their differences before they killed each other.
 She admitted to getting into an exchange of gunfire with the victim, but described the situation in a way that appeared to be self defense, saying he shot her vehicle first before she returned fire, according to a narrative written by police in a probable cause affidavit.